top of page

 • Top-3 defense both years

 They didn’t reinvent anything.
 They doubled down and held the line.
-That’s the throughline with every repeat team.
-Not perfection—margin.
+That’s the common thread with every repeat team.
+It’s not about perfection—it's about margin.
 Enough top-end talent and structural stability to absorb the stress of being hunted.

 The Ones That Got Back (But Didn’t Finish)